 Research shows that self-talk, when done in 3rd person, can be an effective method of emotional self-regulation which can reduce anxiety.
+Converting your anxious/negative thoughts into third-person sentences reduces its negativity.
 It provides the necessary psychological distance between the self and anxiety-inducing contexts.
 This also helps when you are thinking about negative events and ruminating anxiety-ridden thoughts.
-This psychological distance allows a person to reflect on themselves in a less emotional way, similar to how they would reflect on some other person.
+The psychological distance allows a person to reflect on themselves in a less emotional way, similar to how they would reflect on some other person.
 The self is often emotionally charged in moments of anxiety, so the distance helps in reducing the impact of those emotions.
 Psychological distance lowers the perceived intensity of emotions and makes them easier to manage.

 Here are some examples of self-talk using 3rd person pronouns and your own name.

 - Aditya is stupid AF and he is constantly judged for his crappy content. (negative self-talk)